-The data that will be monitored is District Topic Assessment in Civics, Science and Mathematics and in ELA/Reading we will monitor iReady, Read 180 and System 44 data.
+In Civics and Science, data will be monitored using District Topic Assessment.
+In Mathematics, data will be monitored using Mathia and iReady in the Intensive Math course.
+ELA/Reading data will be monitored using, HMH progress monitor after unit of study, iReady, Read 180 and System 44 data.

-Weekly, from 9/6/2016 to 6/2/2017
+Weekly, from 10/2/2017 to 6/8/2018

 We will collect weekly reports from iReady showing usage and student completion of lessons.
-We will collect the topic assessment data and use during rotations as a secondary benchmark.
+We will collect the topic assessment data, as well as, the Mathia data and use during DI rotations as a secondary benchmark.